quasarframework/quasar-framework.org/source/api/quasar-web-storage-api.md

 Quasar provides a wrapper over Web Storage API.

 > **NOTE**
-> Web Storage API only retrieves strings. **Quasar retrieves data with its original data type.** You tell it to store a number then to retrieve it and it will still be a number, not a string representation of the number as with Web Storage API.
+> Web Storage API only retrieves strings. **Quasar retrieves data with its original data type.** You tell it to store a Number then to retrieve it and it will still be a Number, not a string representation of the number as with Web Storage API.
 Same for JSON, Regular Expressions, Dates, Booleans and so on.
 Read below.

 ## Getting Started